ahadjidi/Waddup/README.md

 But after running the "source venv/bin/activate" command, it changes to:

-    (waddup_env) spencerbradkin@Spencers-MBP Waddup %
+    (venv) spencerbradkin@Spencers-MBP Waddup %

 This means I have successfully activated the Waddup environment.

-IMPORTANT: to set up the enviromnent with required Waddup packages, run: pip install -r requirements.txt
+IMPORTANT: to set up the enviromnent with required Waddup packages, run:

+pip install -r requirements.txt

 Now you will have all the correct versions of packages that we are using.
 No need to manually download plugins.

-exit venv at any time by typing deactivate into the cli
+exit venv at any time by typing deactivate into the command line.